justcoding121/titanium-web-proxy/README.md

 Usage
 =====

-Refer the HTTP Proxy Server library in your project, look up sample project to learn usage.
+Refer the HTTP Proxy Server library in your project, look up Test project to learn usage.

 Future updates
 ============